zonemaster/zonemaster-backend/docs/API.md

 An object with the property:

-`"hostname"`: A *domain name*.
+`"hostname"`: A *domain name*, required.
 The hostname whose IP addresses are to be resolved.

 #### `"result"`